Building a remote workforce is smart business.

 Make Perfect Sense

-For small and medium size businesses, building a remote work force makes perfect sense.
+For small and medium-sized businesses, building a remote work force makes perfect sense.

 They need every advantage they can get.